 Constipation

 Constipation is a very common side effect of clozapine (up to 8 in every 10 people taking clozapine).
-This can be very uncomfortable and if not treated, it can lead to serious problems.
+This can be very uncomfortable and if it's not treated, it can lead to serious problems including being life-threatening if left for too long.
 Most people starting clozapine will be prescribed laxatives.

 - You can also prevent constipation by increasing the fluid and fibre intake in your diet and by exercising regularly.
 Most people will need to take laxatives.
 Read more about preventing constipation.